Research and teaching centre

 Developments

-Maintaining the instrument at the highest level of international activity requires constant work to development andoptimization performance.
-The characteristics of the instrument are thus continuously adapted to provide the highest level of quality for the measurements made.
+Maintaining the instrument at the highest level of international activity requires constant work by development andoptimization performance.
+In this way, the instrument's characteristics are constantly adapted to provide the highest level of quality for the measurements taken.